innolitics/hdat/example/README.md

  * imageio
  * matplotlib

 The example also assumes that the `hdat` module has been installed with `pip`.

 ## Listing the test cases
 List available test cases in the `hdat` directory:
 ```
 hdat list
 ```
 Two test cases with the `example-suite` suite id should appear with the casespecs `example-suite/chicken` and `example-suite/wheat`.
+Test suites from the `hdat` unit tests will also appear, but will throw a `NotImplementedError` if run.

 ## Running and displaying test cases
 Run the algorithm and display the resulting images: